-Origins: Lemming suicide is fiction.
-Contrary to popular belief, lemmings do not periodically hurl themselves off of cliffs and into the sea.
-Cyclical explosions in population do occasionally induce lemmings to attempt to migrate to areas of lesser population density.
-When such a migration occurs, some lemmings die by falling over cliffs or drowning in lakes or rivers.
-These deaths are not deliberate "suicide" attempts, however, but accidental deaths resulting from the lemmings' venturing into unfamiliar territories and being crowded and pushed over dangerous ledges.
-In fact, when the competition for food, space, or mates becomes too intense, lemmings are much more likely to kill each other than to kill themselves.
+Lemmings do not periodically hurl themselves off cliffs and into the sea.
+Cyclical explosions in population do occasionally induce lemmings to attempt to migrate to areas of lesser population density, and when such migrations occur, some lemmings do die by falling over cliffs or drowning in lakes or rivers.
+These deaths are neither acts of "suicide" nor the result of compulsive unreasoning behavior, however; they're accidental deaths resulting from lemmings' venturing into unfamiliar territories and being crowded and pushed over dangerous ledges or venturing into the water in a quest to reach new territory.